Make Writing Sparkle with Stronger Word Choices

 Encourage your students to break out of the mold of dull word choices and add SPARKLE words to their writing.
 They may find that they enjoy writing (and you’ll enjoy reading) so much more!

 Have Sparkle Words at Your Fingertips

 When you read through student writing, you’re sure to see several words or phrases repeated throughout.
 Do any of these look familiar?
 “It was really fun.”
 “It was a good day.”
 “I thought it was a very cool idea.”
 Through vocabulary lessons, you know they’ve been exposed to better and brighter words.

 Print our Choose a Sparkle Word sheet and ask your students to glue or tape it to the front of their writing journals or store it in their writing folders.
 They can keep it nearby to reference stronger word choices for their writing.

 Highlight Word Choice Success

 Recognizing your students’ efforts at making stronger word choices will only encourage them to make it a habit.
-Kristina Smekens, the founder of the Smekens Education Solutions, a reading & writing professional development organization for K-12 teachers, is well-known for using a purple highlighter to call out strong words that her students include in their assignments.
+Kristina Smekens, the founder of Smekens Education Solutions, reading & writing professional development organization for K-12 teachers, is well-known for using a purple highlighter to call out strong words that her students include in their assignments.
 Employ a similar strategy when marking your students’ work and they may begin to welcome a returned paper full of markings!

 Build a Word Choice Hall of Fame